 Learning to write your first macro in excel is very exciting.
 In this tutorial we will write and run our first simple Macro.
 This tutorial will be a great introduction to more complicated applications.
+This is only meant to be an introduction.

 Our Macro will perform a simple task.
 It will ask for your name in a popup form and will take that name an input it into a cell.
 We will also change that Cell to Green.
 This is all down at the press of a single button.